atsepkov/awesome-awesome-wm/README.md

 ## Wanted
 - widgets for cpu/memory monitoring, polished mail integration
-- audio/mpd integration that's not overly complex like AwsoMPD
+- audio/mpd integration that's not overly complex like AwsoMPD (which is somewhat bloated and buggy)
 - more theme bundles to share (if you want to share your theme, I ask that you attach a screenshot to your repo)